xudonghuang1998/Daily_behavior_monitor/README.md

 # Daily-behavior-monitor

-With this application provies you a basic framework (without UI design) wich can keep track of your behavior.
+This application provies you a basic framework (without UI design) wich can keep track of your behavior.

 The application is deployed online in: https://huang-879095.herokuapp.com/